 ...
 STYLE stl

-This addition cannot be used together with the additions CURRENCY
+This addition cannot be used together with the additions CURRENCY,

-DD/MM/YY, ... , YYMMDD
+DD/MM/YY, ... , YYMMDD, ROUND, ENVIRONMENT

-TIME FORMAT, TIME ZONE
+TIME FORMAT, TIME ZONE, and UNIT.

 Effect